MOstafaZaRiaa/check/README.md

 ## 5. Things to know (also relevant for the client)

 - **Token lifetime.** Grafana's access to OpenShift monitoring uses a token created with `--duration 12000h`.
 OpenShift may cap this (the script's own comment says possibly 12 months).
 Re-run `deploy_monitoring_openshift.sh` before it expires, or the Prometheus datasource will start failing with 401.
 - **Who can log in.** In `monitoring/openshift/grafana-proxy-patch-*.template` the `-openshift-sar` / `-openshift-delegate-urls` lines are commented out, and `grafana-proxy-values.yaml` sets `auto_assign_org_role: Admin`.
-From reading the files, that means any user who can authenticate to OpenShift gets Grafana **Admin**.
-Please confirm this on your test cluster (log in with a non-admin OpenShift user) and decide whether the client needs it tightened.
+From reading the files, that means any user who can authenticate to OpenShift gets Grafana **Admin**. **Confirmed in the lab on 2026-09-20:** a non-admin OpenShift user logged in and saw the Grafana Administration menu (Users, Teams, Service accounts).
+The client must decide before go-live who may use Grafana; the options are in the client runbook (part 10).
+Neither option has been tested yet.
 - **Static cookie secret.** `grafana-proxy-secret.yaml` contains a fixed `session_secret` that is published in the repo.
 Replace it if the client's security team objects.
 - **`latest` tags.** oauth-proxy and busybox (logging only) use `:latest`.
 Pin the digest or tag you tested when you carry images to the client.